EmmanuelAmodu/blockchain-transaction-listener/MISSING_PACKAGES.md

 ## Next Steps

 1. Build the packages: `npm run build`
-2. Start development: `npm run start:dev` or `npm run dev:on-chain-activity-listener`
+2. Start development: `npm run start:dev` or `npm run dev:activity-listener`
 3. The stub packages provide minimal functionality - you may need to enhance them based on your requirements